Dustin Johnson Quits PGA Tour To Play In Saudi-funded Breakaway Series - UrduPoint

 "The Ryder Cup is unbelievable and it's something that has definitely meant a lot to me," added Johnson, who won all five of his matches in the United States' record 19-9 win over Europe at Whistling Straits last year.

 "I'm proud to say that I've represented my country and hopefully I will get a chance to do that again, but I don't make the rules."
-The former Masters and US Open champion can still play in the four majors, which are not run by the PGA Tour, due to his record.
+One of the uncertainties has been whether players who split with established tours to join LIV Golf -- which does not currently offer ranking points -- would still be allowed to play in golf's four majors.

-Ranking points are currently not on offer at LIV events but US veteran Na said he was confident that would change, offering players a pathway into the major championships.
+Former Masters and US Open champion Johnson can still play in the tournaments, which are separately governed, due to his stellar record.

-"I think this has the potential to have the best players in the world and to be maybe the best tour in the world," said the world number 34.
+The United States Golf Association confirmed on Tuesday that players taking part in the LIV opener would be free to play in next week's US Open in Brookline, Massachusetts.

 Six-time major winner Phil Mickelson confirmed on Monday he would play in St Albans in a major coup for the organisers.